Skip to main content

 API Key (header)Y

-BearerYOnly checks the presence of an Authorization header
+BearerYChecks the presence and format of an Authorization header according to RFC 6750

 OpenIDPThe security scheme is allowed, but no additional checks are performed (e.g. checks for calls to a valid OIDC provider are not in scope, nor the checking of exchanged tokens)